 The bottom is made of aluminum and press plating to enable easier dissipation of heat (had problems with melting in the past).
 It has larger housing and the wires are spaced apart (about a half inch) instead of being bound tightly together like the original Endura series.

-Best trolling motor for kayaks and small boats:
+Best trolling motor for kayaks:

 MINN KOTA ENDURA C2